chef-boneyard/paprika/README.md

 paprika
 =======

-This is a bad README.
+This is a good.
+README.